cbz20/khtpp/docs/Options.md

     - \code{.cpp} i=2,3,5,7,11\endcode : Compute over the finite field \f$\mathbb{Z}/p\f$ where \f$p=\f$\c i.
 Support for other primes may be easily added, by setting \ref default_coeff equal to the desired prime in the source file \ref headers/constants.h and recompiling the program.
     - \code{.cpp} i=0 \endcode : Compute over the field of rational integers \f$\mathbb{Q}\f$.
-    \warning The implementation of rational number is still in an experimental state.
+    \warning The implementation of rational numbers is still in an experimental state.
 You should not trust the output, especially for large computations, since the program does not check for integer overflows.
     \todo Detect integer overflows for rational coefficients.

 - \c -a , \c &ndash;&ndash;allcoeff